heathermiller/wwwcurryon/2018/sessions/serverless-computing-with-functions.md

 ### Bio

-Rodric Rabbah was a principal researcher and the technical lead for serverless computing at IBM Research.
-He created and implemented the core architecture and remains the leading technical contributor to Apache OpenWhisk.
-His interests span the software stack and aimed at fostering a unified programming model and experience for the serverless cloud with enterprise applications in mind.
+Nick Mitchell is leading the effort on tooling and developer experience for serverless computing at IBM Research.
+He has made seminal contributions to the study of bloat in large systems.
+Of late, he has focused on adapting the programming experience to the functions-as-a-service paradigm.
+His interests span the stack, from infrastructure to graphical design, with an aim at revolutionizing the consumption of distributed services.
+You may find him heading up the nearest mountain.